 6. Why, who and when this form needs to be submitted

 Getting a tax refund can be cumbersome for few as delays by the Income Tax Department are common.
 It makes sense to plan your taxes at the beginning of the year, to avoid over payment and the refund process.
 Submitting investment declaration with your employer on time and filling form 15G/15H will save your half the hassles.
 However, you cannot randomly submit forms 15G and 15H.
 There are certain precautions one should take while submitting these forms.
 Filing a wrong form without being eligible to do so would be illegal and could involve payment of interest on the tax payable and also attracts penal consequences.
-If your interest income exceeds 10,000 a year, the bank will deduct 10% tax at source.
+If your interest income exceeds 10,000 (Rs 50000 for senior citizen wef A.y 2019-20) a year, the bank will deduct 10% tax at source.
 If you do not furnish PAN details, the TDS rate will be higher at 20%.
 However, you can submit a Form 15G and 15H to avoid TDS on interest income subject to satisfaction of conditions.

 a) Who can submit form No. 15G?